totalspectrum/spin2cpp/doc/general.md

 ### Fcache (-O1, -Ofcache)

-Small loops are copied to internal memory (COG on P1, LUT on P2) to be executed there.
+Small loops are copied to internal memory (COG) to be executed there.
 These loops cannot have any non-inlined calls in them.

 ### Single Use Method inlining (-O2, -Oinline-single)